 - The unsuccessful party is informed of any appeal or review procedures available.

 You should try to resolve your complaint yourself before complaining to the Ombudsperson.
 Depending on your situation, you might complain directly to the RTB to try to resolve the matter.
 Complaints to the RTB may help identify areas where it needs to improve its services and procedures.
 For example, complaints about the clarity and accuracy of the factsheets published by the RTB have led to corrections or clarifications to information in those documents.
 In your complaint, clearly and concisely set out what you found to be unfair.
-You can complain to the RTB in writing either via email or mail:
+Follow the instructions here to complain to the RTB.

 How to make a complaint

-You can make a complaint by filling in this form on the BC Ombudsperson website or by completing this kit on the CLAS website that is designed to make filing Ombudsperson complaints really easy and then sending it in.
-You can also call the Ombudsperson’s office at 1-800-567-3247.
+You can make a complaint by filling in this form on the BC Ombudsperson website or call the Ombudsperson’s office at 1-800-567-3247.